Finding the Missing Middle---Expanding Middle-Income Housing Options

-Is it time to focus on how Arlington’s housing market works for its middle-income population?
-What design, financial, and regulatory initiatives could help us better serve downsizing seniors, young families growing out of their condos, newcomers to the community experiencing sticker shock . . .
+Is it time to focus on how Arlington's housing market works for its middle-income population?
+What can design, and financial and regulatory initiatives do to better serve downsizing seniors, young people, growing families, and newcomers to the community experiencing sticker shock?

-Daniel Parolek of Opticos Design provided an inspiring keynote defining Missing Middle Housing (link to the video or to the slide presentation) and we heard from panelists on the planning/zoning and financial considerations (see video at Making Room for Missing Middle Housing and Making the Numbers Work).
+Daniel Parolek of Opticos Design provided an inspiring keynote defining Missing Middle Housing (link to the video or slide presentation), and we heard from panelists on the planning/zoning and financial considerations (see video at Making Room for Missing Middle Housing and Making the Numbers Work).